 Tip: If you do make substitutions, keep the basic proportions the same.
 For example, replace one cup of carrots with one cup of sweet potatoes.
 Otherwise, the soup may turn out too thick or too thin.

-This Creamy Pumpkin Soup is bursting with warm, seasonal flavors and makes a great addition to any fall meal!
+This vegan Pumpkin Soup is bursting with warm, seasonal flavors and makes a great addition to any fall meal!
 It would be ideal for special occasions, like Thanksgiving, too.

 Although the soup is fairly light, it actually tastes quite rich.
 So for a simple autumn meal, I'd pair it with crusty bread or Garlic Bread for dipping, plus a side salad (try this Roasted Pumpkin Salad or this Kale and Brussels Sprout Salad).